barsa98/Parkinsons_Cognitive_Spectrum/README.md

 # Validation Strategy

+To ensure robust, unbiased, and comparable evaluation across all models and classification tasks, the following validation strategy was consistently applied to every model and comparison:

 Stratified K-Fold Cross-Validation for performance estimation

-Nested Cross-Validation for unbiased hyperparameter tuning and evaluation
+Nested Stratified Cross-Validation for hyperparameter tuning and model evaluation

+Identical cross-validation splits were used across models to ensure fair comparison

-Performance metric: ROC-AUC
+Performance metric: Area Under the ROC Curve (ROC-AUC)

+This unified validation framework ensures that differences in performance reflect model behavior rather than data leakage or sampling bias.

-Model Interpretability
+# Model Interpretability

-SHAP (SHapley Additive exPlanations) was used to:
+SHAP (SHapley Additive exPlanations) was used for all models to:

 Quantify feature importance

-Visualize feature contributions using bar plots and beeswarm plots
+Visualize feature contributions using:

+Bar plots (mean absolute SHAP values)

+Beeswarm (dot) plots

+Identify neuroanatomical regions contributing to cognitive decline in PD

-A PDF report is included containing:
+A PDF report included in the repository contains:

-SHAP visualizations
+Fold-wise and aggregated SHAP visualizations

-Detailed interpretation of important neuroanatomical features
+Cross-model comparison of important features

+Neurobiological interpretation of findings

 # Outputs